osquery/osquery/docs/wiki/deployment/debugging.md

 Error registering subscriber: process_file_events: No kernel event publisher
 ```

 This is an informational message with mis-categorized severity.
-The message indicates that a requested companion kernel extension does not exist and the associated `process_file_events` subscriber on OS X cannot start.
+The message indicates that a requested companion kernel extension does not exist and the associated `process_file_events` subscriber on macOS cannot start.
 It is safe to ignore.

 ### Testing event subscribers